yearn/yearn-devdocs/docs/developers/addresses/v3-contracts.md

 Deployments are done using create2 factories and should be stable across all EVM chains the protocol has been deployed on.

+If a contract has not been deployed on a specific chain it can be done permissionlessly using the scripts in the relevant GitHub repo.
+Or reach out to a Yearn contributor for help.

 :::

 ### Version 3.0.2